qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 > As organizations get larger, there seems to be a tendency to use the heavy-weight Type 1 decision-making process on most decisions, including many Type 2 decisions.
 The end result of this is slowness, unthoughtful risk aversion, failure to experiment sufficiently, and consequently diminished invention.
 >
 > \- Jeff Bezos

+**The more non-trivial things you do, the more mistakes you will make**.
+No one can make no mistakes when doing many non-trivial things.
+However, **company KPIs often has large weight on punishing mistakes** (loss aversion in KPI design).
+This cause veteran employees learn to do non-trivial things as few as possible and as conservative as possible.

 ### Risk compensation